lachlanjc/next-theme-starter/README.md

 I highly recommend using [Vercel](https://vercel.com) for deployment.
 It requires no configuration, is totally free for personal projects, and supports all the features of Next.js with the best performance.
 Refer to [their documentation](https://vercel.com/docs#deploy-an-existing-project) for more details.

-Alternatively, you can deploy your site on [Netlify](https://netlify.com), which is also free but requires configuration (refer to [their documentation](https://docs.netlify.com/configure-builds/common-configurations/#next-js)) & doesn’t support every feature of Next.js (fallback pages & image optimization, among others).
+Alternatively, you can deploy your site on [Netlify](https://netlify.com) (also free); [Netlify’s documentation is here](https://docs.netlify.com/configure-builds/common-configurations/next-js/).